 Program Summary: TechSoup, a 501(c)(3) nonprofit organization, distributes donated and discounted products from dozens of companies such as Microsoft, Symantec, and Adobe.
 A nominal administrative fee is applied to each product (usually less than 10% of the product's retail value).
 There are no registration or shipping and handling fees.

 TechSoup is a great first place to look for software donations and discounts (as well as refurbished hardware and online technology services).
-We carry the latest versions of Microsoft Office, Windows, Windows Server, Norton AntiVirus, and Adobe Creative Suite, as well as numerous offerings from smaller software companies.
+We carry the latest versions of Microsoft Office, Windows, Windows Server, Norton Security, and Adobe Creative Cloud, as well as numerous offerings from smaller software companies.

 Program Guidelines: All nonprofits must provide a copy of their 501(c)(3) documentation to be eligible for TechSoup donations and discount programs (valid U.S. public libraries are also eligible for many products).
 For donations outside of the United States, check with the appropriate TechSoup Global partner.
 For a list of eligibility restrictions by partner, please visit the TechSoup partner restrictions page.